munificent/game-programming-patterns/book/state.markdown

 In practice, you'll find a few cases where the states do interact.
 For example, maybe she can't fire while jumping, or maybe she can't do a dive attack if she's armed.
 To handle that, in the code for one state, you'll probably just do some crude `if` tests on the *other* machine's state to coordinate them.
-Not the most elegant solution, but it gets the job done.
+It's not the most elegant solution, but it gets the job done.

 ## Hierarchical State Machines